-- a) To ensure building materials used for secondary dwellings are sympathetic and complement the principal dwelling - b) To ensure that secondary dwelling development minimises impact on the amenity of neighbouring properties and suitably integrates with existing development on the site - c) To ensure materials selected for secondary dwelling shall achieve maximum energy efficiency.
+- a) To ensure building materials used for a secondary dwelling are sympathetic and complement the principal dwelling - b) To ensure that secondary dwelling development minimises impact on the amenity of neighbouring properties and suitably integrates with existing development on the site - c) To ensure materials selected for a secondary dwelling shall achieve maximum energy efficiency.

-- a) Any new development, when viewed from the street, should be compatible with the character of buildings within the site's visual locality by using similar shaped windows and similar building materials. - b) Secondary dwellings shall not be prefabricated buildings or kit homes.
+- a) Any new development, when viewed from the street, should be compatible with the character of buildings within the site's visual locality by using similar shaped windows and similar building materials. - b) A secondary dwelling shall not be a prefabricated building or kit home.